 As much as we love the Reebok Original Aerobic Step, it is worth noting that the joints for storing the feet are very tight.
 Our main tester was physically unable to pull the feet off without assistance.
 However, once we figured out the pattern and loosened the joints up by connecting and disconnecting them a few times, the process became easier.
 Still, we find that adjusting this exercise step isn't as intuitive as other models — though that is our only point of criticism.
 If you're looking to add a bench that can be used for step-up activities as well as support for heavy lifts, we think you'll be quite satisfied with this option.
 The Reebok is stackable and easy to move (about 24 pounds), making it an excellent choice for group fitness and gym environments.

 The Escape Fitness RISER is a platform meant to be jumped on.
 Throughout our research, this step stands out amongst the rest as a real winner for plyometric exercises.
 Plyometrics can be described as the rapid contractions of muscles as a modality for building strength.
 Simply put, plyometrics is the act of jumping and rebounding to develop muscular strength and endurance.
-The Escape Fitness RISER is octagonal, which allows for dynamic, 360-degree motion during a workout.
+The Escape Fitness RISER is octagonal, allowing dynamic, 360-degree motion during a workout.
 In addition to a multitude of accessories for this step, this highly unique shape makes it very versatile.
 Each step is sold individually, so if you choose to buy them, you can securely stack them to your heart's content.
 The wide and balanced support base allows the Escape RISER to safely stack to a height well beyond most of its competitors.
 If you opt to purchase the long, oval-rectangular platform, you open up your options to include a more traditionally shaped step or an incline bench.
 The upper and lower portions of this step are coated in a thermoplastic rubber that is super grippy.
 Additionally, the smooth texture of the surface allows for easy cleaning.
 It is quite apparent that these risers are well made.

-If you have ever attended a step aerobics class or participated in group fitness at your local gym, you are likely to have used the The Step Original Aerobic Platform.
-This platform is ubiquitous in the world of fitness, and while we don't think it is the best on the market, there are many things we do love about it.
-Not only is it affordable, it offers a lot of versatility with its stack height.
+If you have ever attended a step aerobics class or participated in group fitness at your local gym, you have likely used the The Step Original Aerobic Platform before.
+This platform is ubiquitous in the world of fitness, and while we don't think it is the best on the market, there are many things we love about it.
+Not only is it affordable, but it offers a lot of versatility with its stack height.
 You can choose to purchase it with two or four risers (we tested it with two) and then can buy additional risers as you wish.
 There is also a health club size version that offers larger platform dimensions — we tested the circuit size.
 Unlike many platforms in our roundup, this one doesn't max out after being built up to a mediocre 10" — you can stack away to your heart's content.
 We do not recommend stacking it too high, but with the easy-to-move-risers, you'll be able to work on really improving those hops.
 The risers can be neatly stacked out of the way in your home gym if you need to create more space, and the lightweight design makes it very easy to move.

 For something a little different, we recommend The Step High Step Platform.
 This 16" square exercise step platform is versatile enough to justify its slightly higher price tag.
 It comes with four risers that can stack up to create a 12" platform, allowing each workout to be fully customizable.
 The risers come together with the "loose-locking" mechanics of older-style steps.
 The square shape allows the grooves to sit together more firmly than rectangular-shaped versions, and this style is easy to adjust on the fly and lightweight.
 The risers are very sturdy, and each comes with four non-skid feet to help the platform stay put and protect floors.
 The rough upper surface is easy to clean and texturized enough for use during super-steamy workouts, and the platform is constructed of recyclable and highly durable high-density polyethylene.

 The super durable Yes4All Adjustable High Step Platform offers a long-lasting square step for home or public gym use.
-As with others of this shape and size, you may need to get creative if this is the only platform available to you.
+As with others of this shape and size, you may need to get creative if this is the only exercise step platform available to you.
 Still, we love how it goes from 4" to 12" with very minimal effort.
 The loose-locking risers come together to weigh about 13 pounds and are claimed to support up to 300 pounds.
 This platform's technology is very basic, but the plastic definitely holds up to daily use.
 Each riser has four non-skid feet beneath it, which helps protect the floor surface beneath it while in use.

 The Tone Fitness Step Platform is a back-to-basics budget-buy with a lightweight design (just 6 pounds) that can be adjusted to 4" or 6".
 The feet clip in with a basic locking mechanism.
 To adjust, simply flip the step over, line up the grooves, and give it a quick "thwack" to add some height.
 This step's textured surface is non-slip enough to accommodate sweaty hands but gentle enough to not dig into palms during long periods.
 It has two pads on each foot to protect the floor beneath it and help it stay in place.
 The Tone Fitness platform does not come with a weight rating, but it held up well during our 200-pound human jumping test.